rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 XPath notation to get a precise look at the output.
 The full description of all the commands available to rustdoc tests is in `htmldocck.py`.

+To use multiple crates in a rustdoc test, add `// aux-build:filename.rs` to the top of the test file. `filename.rs` should be placed in an `auxiliary` directory relative to the test file with the comment.
+If you need to build docs for the auxiliary file, use `// build-aux-docs`.

 In addition, there are separate tests for the search index and rustdoc's ability to query it.
 The files in `src/test/rustdoc-js` each contain a different search query and the expected results, broken out by search tab.